Vietnam.vn - Nền tảng quảng bá Việt Nam

 When will Syria be the same again?

 Some Syria watchers have warned that, in the best case scenario, it could take nearly 10 years for the country to return to 2011 GDP levels and two decades to fully rebuild.
-But the concern is that Syria’s prospects could deteriorate further if political unrest continues.
+But the worry is that Syria’s prospects could deteriorate if political instability continues.

-Before the task of rebuilding damaged cities, infrastructure, energy facilities and agricultural sectors can begin, international analysts are still wondering about Syria's incoming government.
+Before the task of rebuilding damaged cities, infrastructure, energy facilities and agricultural sectors can begin, international analysts are still wondering about Syria's next government.

-Hayat Tahrir al-Sham (HTS), the group that led the uprising, said over the weekend that it was now working to form a new government.
-Syria's interim Prime Minister Mohammed al-Bashir said his government would run until March 1, 2025, when a cabinet is scheduled to be formed.
+Hayat Tahrir al-Sham (HTS), the group that led the uprising over the weekend, said it was now working to form a new government.
+Syrian interim Prime Minister Mohammed al-Bashir said his government would run until March 1, 2025, when a cabinet would be formally formed as planned.
 He also stressed that "it is time for the Syrian people to enjoy stability and peace after years of conflict."

 However, strict international sanctions against Syria remain in place and HTS is also subject to the harshest international sanctions.

-There have been immediate calls for those sanctions to be lifted or eased, but that could take weeks, months or even longer.
+There have been immediate calls for those sanctions to be lifted or eased, but it could take weeks, months or even longer.

-Without a move to ease those restrictions, investors will continue to stay away from the war-torn country and aid agencies may also be wary of stepping in to deliver humanitarian relief – a vital element for the Syrian people right now.
+Without a move to ease those restrictions, investors will continue to stay away from the war-torn country and aid agencies may also be wary of stepping in to deliver humanitarian relief – which is vital for the Syrian people right now.

-Meanwhile, the Associated Press reported that the administration of US President Joe Biden is considering whether to remove HTS from the terrorist group list, with the view that HTS will be a "vital component" in Syria's near future, according to two senior White House officials.
+Meanwhile, the Associated Press reported that the administration of US President Joe Biden is considering whether to remove HTS from the list of terrorist groups, with the view that HTS will be a "key component" in the near future of Syria, according to two senior White House officials.

-However, President-elect Donald Trump, who will take office in the White House in just over a month, said on the social network Truth Social that Washington "should not interfere."
+However, President-elect Donald Trump, who will take power in the White House in just over a month, just said on the social network Truth Social that Washington "should not interfere".

-Another priority for Syria’s reconstruction is the eastern province of Deir el-Zour, which holds about 40 percent of Syria’s oil reserves and some of its gas fields.
-The province is currently under the control of the US-backed Syrian Democratic Forces (SDF).
+Another priority for Syria’s reconstruction is the eastern province of Deir el-Zour, which holds about 40% of Syria’s oil reserves and some of its gas fields and is currently under the control of the US-backed Syrian Democratic Forces (SDF).

 Currently, after the nationwide curfew was issued, most shops across Syria remain closed.
 But some economic activities are gradually returning, the Central Bank of Syria and some commercial banks have reopened, employees have been asked to return to work.
 The Syrian currency will also continue to be used.